Copyright Protection + Enforcement

 Is copyright registration important for business assets?

-Remember, the best time to register your business intellectual property for copyright protection is as soon as you create a new asset and BEFORE any infringement occurs.
+Remember, the best time to register your intellectual property for copyright protection is as soon as you create a new asset and BEFORE any infringement occurs.
 Proactive = key.

 Can I register for copyright protection myself?